 Holy Week, The Triduum and all celebrations of Easter are at the heart of the Christian life and are at the heart of yearly worship at St. Paul’s.
 Beginning with Palm Sunday, we as a parish follow in the footsteps of Christ as he enters Jerusalem in triumph, celebrates his last meal with his disciples and friends, suffers betrayal and abandonment, is tried and condemned to the cross, is crucified and buried and is raised from the dead.
 In this journey with Christ, we ourselves find our lives both honestly described and fully renewed.

-Maundy Thursday begins with a meal in the Parish Hall that gives the St. Paul’s community an experience of an intimate family gathering, the same tone that we believe Jesus and his disciples would have experienced in their last meal together.
-Parishioners then go upstairs to the Church for readings, a foot washing, and Communion followed by the stripping of the altar and Chancel area.
+Parishioners gather in the Church for readings, a foot washing, and Communion followed by the stripping of the altar and Chancel area.
 This is followed by a time for meditation at the Altar of Repose in our Chapel where the Reserved Sacrament will stay throughout the night as parishioners keep Vigil there.

 Liturgy at 7pm